Biography and current work

 Appointed professor in Physics at EPFL in October 1993, his research team studies the physics of ultrafast processes in semiconductor micro and nanostructures and in devices that use them.
 He has been the Director the Institute of Micro and Optoelectronics since 1998, then of the Institute of Quantum Photonic and Electronics from 2003 to 2008.

-His team takes an active part in the "Quantum Photonics" National Center of Competence in Research, of which he was the Deputy Director from 2001 to 2005 then the Director since July 2005.
+His team takes an active part in the "Quantum Photonics" National Center of Competence in Research, of which he was the Deputy Director from 2001 to 2005 then the Director from July 2005 till the end of the NCCR in 2013

-As of 2008, he is Dean for Research at EPFL and president of the research commission.
+From 2008 till 2014 he has been Dean for Research at EPFL and president of the research commission.

 He has been a divisional editor of Physical Review Letters from 2001 to 2007.